pierpaolosichera/ZoneRW/README.md

 Among the many features of the 4D platform, the native XML support with the Apache Foundation's Xerces library, the access to the structure through the DOM (Document Object Model) standard, the management of the SVG (Scalable Vector Graphics) format, both as visualization that creation and modification.

 ## Installation
-To use ZoneRW connect to the 4D download page (https://it.4d.com/product-download/4D-v18-LTS) to download 4Dv18 (registration required).
+### on Windows
-Installed 4D, use the 4D application to open ZoneRW:
+download the Windows folder, unzip the archive you downloaded and run ZoneRW.exe
-  - on Windows, in the 4D/4D v18.5/4D folder, open the 4D.exe file; choose "File -> Open -> Local application ->" and open the ZoneRW.4DB file in the ZoneRW.4dbase folder you downloaded;
+### on MacOSX
-  - on MacOS, in the folder /Applications/4D v18.5/, open the 4D.app file; then choose "File -> Open -> Local application ->" and open the ZoneRW.4dbase package you downloaded.
+download the MacOSX folder and unzip the compressed archive contained in "Installer 4D".
+Install 4D.18.6.
+Once 4D is installed, use the 4D application to open ZoneRW (probably located in /Applications/4D v18.6/ folder); open the 4D.app file; then choose "File -> Open -> Local application ->" and open the ZoneRW.4dbase package you downloaded.

 ## XML-TEI specifications
 In the start window, click on the "XML folder" space to select the folder containing the XML files, and on the "Picture folder" space to select the folder containing the images.
 The chosen settings will be stored for subsequent program starts.